 SNAP has demonstrated significant anti-poverty effects while comprising a fraction of federal spending.
 In fiscal year 2018, the most recent year for which a complete set of data is available, SNAP:

 In general, there are two paths for SNAP eligibility.
 Many participants are eligible for SNAP benefits because they receive assistance from other federal programs, such as Supplemental Security Income or Temporary Assistance for Needy Families.
 Households who do not receive assistance from those programs may still qualify for SNAP, but must meet certain income and asset tests.
-Apart from income eligibility standards, able-bodied adults ages 16 – 59 must also meet employment requirements to receive SNAP benefits.
+Apart from income eligibility standards, those age 16–59 generally must also register to work and accept suitable job offers to receive SNAP benefits.
 Of that group, able-bodied adults age 18–49 without dependents are limited to three months of benefits out of every three years unless they meet additional work requirements or are exempted by their state.

 Individuals and households must submit an application and undergo an interview to receive SNAP benefits.
 Once deemed eligible, they receive an Electronic Benefit Transfer (EBT) card that is automatically filled with the designated benefit amount every month.
 EBT cards work like debit cards and can be used at any authorized food store.
 Households cannot use their benefits to purchase items like cigarettes and alcohol, or for hot foods.

-SNAP comprises a very small portion of the federal budget and it is not a key driver of our structural deficit.
-The Congressional Budget Office (CBO) projects that spending for SNAP will make up less than 2 percent of total federal spending in 2018.
-However, SNAP is a counter-cyclical income security program, meaning that participation automatically — and by design — expands during economic downturns and shrinks in response to reduced need.
+SNAP comprises a very small portion of the federal budget and it is not a key driver of our federal debt.
+The Congressional Budget Office (CBO) projects that spending for SNAP will make up about 1 percent of total federal spending in 2020.
+However, SNAP is a counter-cyclical income-security program, meaning that participation automatically — and by design — expands during economic downturns and shrinks in response to reduced need.
 As a result, spending spiked during the most recent recession, but CBO projects that SNAP spending will continue falling as a percentage of total outlays over the coming decade.

-Ultimately, SNAP is a program with relatively small budgetary impact that benefits Americans who live in poverty or deep poverty; however, it is not a significant factor in causing our fiscal imbalance.
-Our nation’s most significant long-term structural fiscal challenges stem from an aging population and rising healthcare costs.1.
-The USDA used poverty guidelines from 2014 to set SNAP eligibility standards in 2015. ↩
+Ultimately, SNAP is a program with a small budgetary impact that benefits Americans who live near or in poverty.
+SNAP is not a significant cause of our nation’s overall fiscal imbalance, which is driven by structural factors stemming from an aging population and rising healthcare costs.1.
+The USDA used poverty guidelines from 2017 to set SNAP eligibility standards in 2018. ↩

 Image credit: USDA's Food and Nutrition Service (FNS), Supplemental Nutrition Assistance Program